elasekness/BMS500C-2024/Day2.md

 ## Tutorial 2

-**Objective:** To perform reference-based assemblies for actin, Hsp70, and ssu genes.
+**Objective:** To perform reference-based and de novo assemblies for actin, Hsp70, and ssu genes.

 Our NGS data contains sequences from both _Cryptosporidium_ and contamination (such as bacteria and fungi) as most of these samples were amplified from stool.
 You will map reads to your reference libraries to filter contaminants